hossaini310/vv3-templ/README.md

 - [tailwindcss](https://www.npmjs.com/package/tailwindcss): A utility-first CSS framework for rapidly building custom user interfaces
 - [@iconify/vue](https://www.npmjs.com/package/@iconify/vue): A Vue 3 component for displaying icons from Iconify
 - [vite](https://www.npmjs.com/package/vite): A build tool that provides fast development server and optimized production builds for modern web applications
+- [vitest](https://www.npmjs.com/package/vitest/): A testing framework for Vue 3 applications
+- [@rushstack/eslint-patch](https://www.npmjs.com/package/@rushstack/eslint-patch): A patch for the ESLint linter that fixes a bug that causes it to crash when using the ESLint plugin for Vue.js
+- [caniuse-lite](https://www.npmjs.com/package/caniuse-lite): A database of browser support for various web technologies

 ## Additional Resources